×

 • If registering multiple people at once, Click RETURN TO HOME PAGE and repeat the steps above until all participants’ registrations are in your cart.

-• Checkout Confirm price appears correct and click Checkout
+• Confirm that the price appears correct and click Checkout

 • Enter the email where you would like to receive a confirmation and receipt.